Liverpool Maritime Mercantile City: Albert Dock

 The Albert Dock is a complex of dock buildings and warehouses located to the south of the Pier Head.
 Designed by Jesse Hartley and Philip Hardwick and opened in 1846, the Albert Dock warehouses were the first in the world to be entirely fireproof, due to their construction from only iron, brick and stone, with no structural wood.
 The dock was home to many advances in docking technology including being the first to have hydraulic cranes.
 During World War II the buildings suffered significant damage and general docking decline in the city after the end of the war saw them fall rapidly into disrepair.
 In the 1980s the area underwent massive regeneration after the creation of the Merseyside Development Corporation and the complex was reopened to the public in 1984, as part of the tall ships festival.
 Today they form a focal point for tourism in the city, being home to Tate Liverpool, Merseyside Maritime Museum and The Beatles Story.
-They also constitute the largest single collection of Grade I listed buildings anywhere in the UK.
+At 1.25m sq ft, they also constitute the biggest single complex of Grade I listed buildings anywhere in the UK.